tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ### Allow `iframe` Plug

-To add this response header, we are going to leverage Phoenix's use of [Plug](https://hexdocs.pm/phoenix/plug.html).
+To add this response header, we will take advantage of Phoenix's use of [Plug](https://hexdocs.pm/phoenix/plug.html).
 Plug is a library that allows you to interact with HTTP requests and responses and makes up the core of Phoenix's HTTP lifecycle.

 ### Testing the Plug

-We can use the [`Plug.Test`](https://hexdocs.pm/plug/Plug.Test.html) module to test-drive that the plug we create will have the `Content-Security-Policy` we expect.
+We can use the [`Plug.Test`](https://hexdocs.pm/plug/Plug.Test.html) module to test-drive our new plug.

 ```elixir
 # test/my_app_web/plugs/allow_iframe_test.exs